apache/incubator-retired-iota/fey-core/README.md

 When starting a new **Performer**, Fey will give to the actor all the configuration specified in the Orchestration's JSON.

-`The GenericActor must override all the constructor parameters in order and can not define any extras one.`
+`The GenericActor must override all the constructor parameters in order and can not define any extra ones.`

-The reason for these restrictions is that Fey will load your actor from the _.jar_ and you generate the actor reference passing in the list of constructor parameters in order.
+The reason for these restrictions is that Fey will load your actor from the _.jar_ and you generate the actor reference by  passing in the list of constructor parameters in order.
 In case these restrictions are not obeyed, Fey will throw an _IllegalArgumentException_ exception during the creation of the actor because it could not find a matching constructor on the class.

 ```scala
 class MyGenericActor(override val params: Map[String, String] = Map.empty,